sandyjernigan/Backend/testing.md

 ### Router

-Add Testing for POST /api/auth/register
+Testing for POST /api/auth/register
 - should add user and return status 201

-Add Testing for POST /api/auth/login
+Testing for POST /api/auth/login
 - should return user and return status 200

 ### Users Model